interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/off_nominal_planning/down_uss.md

 ### [Declare virtual USS as down at DSS test step](../set_uss_down.md)

-### Tested USS attempts to plan low-priority flight 1 test step
+### Tested USS attempts to plan low-priority Flight 1 test step
-The low-priority flight 1 of the tested USS conflicts with the operational intent of the virtual USS.
+The low-priority Flight 1 of the tested USS conflicts with the operational intent of the virtual USS.
 However, since:
 - the virtual USS is declared as down at the DSS,
 - it does not respond for operational intent details, and